Services

 -

-Starting therapy is an act of courage and care for yourself.
-The first step is a consultation — a short, no-pressure conversation where we talk about what’s bringing you in and how I can support you.
-From there, we’ll schedule your first session and create a plan that feels sustainable and meaningful for your life.
+Beginning therapy is an act of courage and care for yourself.
+The first step is a brief consultation—a calm, no-pressure conversation where we talk about what’s bringing you in, what you’re hoping for, and whether my approach is the right fit.
+If it feels comfortable, we’ll schedule your first session and create a plan that supports your needs, pace, and season of life.

-Sessions are 50 minutes and available in-person in Gilbert or via secure telehealth for clients located anywhere in Arizona.
-If you’re unsure whether telehealth is right for you, we can discuss what format might feel most comfortable and effective.
+Sessions are 50 minutes and offered in person in Gilbert, Arizona, or through secure telehealth for adults located anywhere in Arizona or Idaho.
+If you’re unsure which format is best for you, we’ll explore what feels most grounded and sustainable.